-- 1. Select specimens in good condition, free of damage from insects and/or disease. - If possible, all parts of a plant should be collected, the roots, stems, flowers, fruits, and seeds.
-Collect at least stems, leaves, and flowers or fruit of herbaceous plants, and twigs, leaves, and flowers or catkins of trees and shrubs. - 3.
-Place all specimens of a single species from one locality into one collection bag or plant press if pressing in the field. - 4.
+- 3. Place all specimens of a single species from one locality into one collection bag or plant press if pressing in the field. - 4.
 Depending on the status of the collection and if the species needs to be identified, collect two or more vouchers: one for identification and one or more for the herbarium. - 5.
 Record pertinent label information in the voucher application for specimens destined for the Domain Support Facility herbarium, external archive, or external identification.
-Record: - Domain ID.
-The domain in which the specimen is collected. - Site ID.
-The site at which the specimen is collected. - Plot ID (if applicable).
+Record: - o Domain ID.
+The domain in which the specimen is collected. - o Site ID.
+The site at which the specimen is collected. - o Plot ID (if applicable).
 The plot number from which the specimen is collected. - Location if not at plot.
-If the voucher is not collected in (or near) a plot, record coordinates, uncertainty (if available) and elevation. - Date.
+If the voucher is not collected in (or near) a plot, record coordinates, uncertainty (if available) and elevation. - o Date.
 YYYY-MM-DD - Identified By.
-The 'Collector Name', name of the person responsible for recording original occurrence. - Recorded By.
-The name of individual recording information. - Collected By.
-The name of the individual who collected the specimen. - Sample Tag.
-Record a NEON sample tag number if present. - Taxon ID.
-The NEON taxonID to lowest possible taxonomic rank. - Taxon ID Remarks.
+The 'Collector Name', name of the person responsible for recording original occurrence. - o Recorded By.
+The name of individual recording information. - o Collected By.
+The name of the individual who collected the specimen. - o Sample Tag.
+Record a NEON sample tag number if present. - o Taxon ID.
+The NEON taxonID to lowest possible taxonomic rank. - o Taxon ID Remarks.
 Notes about the specimen. - Identification Qualifier (if appropriate).
 The standardized term to qualify the identification of the organism when doubts about taxonomic identity exist. - Identification References (if appropriate).
-The name of the reference used to identify the specimen. - MorphospeciesID (if appropriate).
+The name of the reference used to identify the specimen. - o MorphospeciesID (if appropriate).
 The temporary name for a specimen not identified to species or lower taxonomic rank. - Plant description.
 A description of notable specimen characteristics e.g., Very small yellow flowers turning white with age, small lanceolate leaves.
 Flattened round fruit. - Life stage.
 The age class of the individual (e.g., 'fruiting', 'seedling'). - Locality.
-Natural language description of the place where the organism was collected, e.g., Blue Mountains, 50m west of summit of Grandfather Mountain.
+Natural language description of the place where the organism was collected, e.g., Blue Mountains, 50m west of summit of Grandfather Mountain. - Habitat description.
+A category or description of the habitat in which the specimen occurred. - Associated taxa.
+NEON taxonID of plant species associated or found in proximity to the collected specimen. - Voucher (Collection) number.
+An identifier given to the specimen at the time it was recorded; typically a collector-specific running number (sometimes called record number). - Voucher Sample ID.
+This unique number is comprised of the prefix 'pla', site, date, time, collector initials, and collector number, e.g., pla.OAES.20151014.10:30.dtb.V123.
+The voucher application generates these sample IDs after time and middle initial is entered.